CodeDeficient/Visual-data-Davia-UAPs/00a-E2E-Development-Tasks-Checklist.md

 ## Project Title: Interactive UFO/UAP Sightings Explorer & AI Analyst

 This checklist provides a highly detailed, atomic breakdown of key end-to-end development tasks.
 It serves as a granular reference for tracking progress.
+Conceptual risk scores (X/10) and security notes are included for awareness and proactive planning.
 For specific code implementations, refer to Context7 and Tavily MCP tools for relevant snippets and best practices.
 For frontend debugging, utilize the AgentDeskAI Browser Tools MCP.

 ---

 ### Phase 1: Project Initiation & Planning
 - [ ] **1.1:** Project Scope & Objectives Defined and Understood (per `00-Project-Governance-and-Scope.md`).
-    - [ ] **1.1.1:** Re-read Davia AI job application requirements carefully.
+    - [ ] **1.1.1:** Re-read Davia AI job application requirements carefully (initial_concept.md).
     - [ ] **1.1.2:** Confirm alignment of `initial_concept.md` with job requirements.
     - [ ] **1.1.3:** Finalize project goal and core objectives in `00-Project-Governance-and-Scope.md`.
 - [ ] **1.2:** Initial Research on Davia SDK, Vercel, and Google Cloud Run Completed.